 Some Hope for the Bastards

 Exhibiting his insolent talent once again at the FTA, Frédérick Gravel is back to kindle our desire for disturbing excitement.
-Venturing into the Monument National for the first time, he will take the big stage by storm with a choreographic concert of downright corrosive energy: renowned performers, musicians and programmers, plus compositions by the very talented Philippe Brault.
+Venturing into the Monument National for the first time, he will take the big stage by storm with a choreographic concert of downright corrosive energy: renowned performers, musicians and programmers, plus compositions by Philippe Brault.
 A grandiose undertaking for a sombre, cathartic celebration.

 Steeped in baroque, new wave, post-punk and electro music, the choreographer hijacks the stage to lay waste to the apathy and helpless feelings of impotence of a society that has lost its way.
 Alternating between scathing duos and powerful group choreography, Gravel constructs a language of movement based on tenacious bodies and pounding pulsation.
 Constantly on the alert, the dancers remain open to surprises, to accidents.
 All are fallible, fiery, viscerally engaged.
 A stunning poetry is born, the sullen mood swept away.
 From the gloomy shadows emerges art.

 Performed by David Albert-Toth + Dany Desjardins + Kimberley De Jong + Francis Ducharme + Hanako Hoshimi-Caines + Louise Michel Jackson + Frédéric Tavernini + Lucie Vigneault + Jamie Wright

 Music Philippe Brault performed by Philippe Brault + José Major